 What are the causes of these issues?

 Another cause can be the poor setup of your drainage system in your yard.
-This should be designed in a way that the water drains away from the foundation of your home and doesn’t pool in your yard.

 Fix it yourself or call in the professionals?